 The Memphite creation myth was focuses on the god Ptah and is noteworthy for being an intellectual, rather than a physical, account of creation.
 Ptah brings the world into being through the power of his mind and speech, having developed the ideas which were to become his creation in his heart (i.e. the seat of his intellect).

 Ptah is associated with the god Tatenen ("risen earth"), the embodiment of the primeval mound.
 Another important Memphite figure with a relationship to the creation is Nefertum, whose origins were as a water-lily which arose from the waters of Nu at the beginning of time.

 Marking a sharp break from previous religious conceptions, the short-lived "Atenist revolution" instigated by the New Kingdom pharaoh Amenhotep IV - better known as Akhenaten - was notable for its abstract depiction of the god, the centrality of the pharaoh as his emissary and a distinct lack of attributes.

 Nevertheless, the Great Hymn to the Aten (probably written by Akhenaten himself) contains a number of references to creation: -

 In Thebes, the god Amun (who is also met at Hermopolis as a member of the Ogdoad) came to be seen as the transcendent force operating within the cosmos.
 As a result, other creation myths featuring named deities were re-examined, with gods such as Atum or Ptah coming to be regarded as hypostases of Amun.

-The Ogdoad are preceded by two serpentine beings: -
+In the developed Theban tradition, the Ogdoad are preceded by two serpentine beings: -

 Both Kematef & Irta are understood as forms of Amun: Kematef is identified with Amun-Re; whilst Irta represents Min-Amun.
-Kematef, Irta & the Ogdoad were reputedly buried at Djamet (Medinet Habu) on the western side of the Nile & were afforded funerary cults.
+Kematef, Irta & the Ogdoad were reputedly buried at Djamet (Medinet Habu) on the western side of the Nile and were afforded funerary cults.